IbrahimShahzad/CPacketParser/README.md

 # CPacketParser
-A PacketParser based on PcapPlusPlus
+A radius PacketParser based on PcapPlusPlus
 Parses radius packets and outputs some information regarding each layer.

 main.cpp no longer in use.
 User parser.cpp.
 Makefile is updated accordingly.